 It is crucial to understand how these third-parties are working and know their ability to modify their behavior remotely, or even install additional fourth-party (see our blog post about fourth-party code).
 How can the security or the privacy team in an organization know which type of data is collected, by whom, and how can they be alerted at earliest?

-For example, one of the most significant examples of the enforcement of GDPR is the fine of $230 million imposed on British Airways for a data breach in 2018.
+One of the most significant examples of the enforcement of GDPR is the fine of $230 million imposed on British Airways for a data breach in 2018.
 This breach resulted in the compromising of names, addresses, login info, credit card details, travel bookings, and other data of more than 500,000 customers.
-According to the British privacy watchdog, the ICO, the cause of the breach was the poor security deployed by the airline website that allowed hackers to steal such information.
-The breach in security permitted the hackers to direct more than half a million customers to a fraudulent page.
+According to the British privacy watchdog, the ICO, the cause of the breach was the poor security deployed by the airline website.
+It allowed the Magecart hackers, who conducted the attack, to steal sensitive information.
+The breach in security, permitted the hackers to direct more than half a million customers to a fraudulent page.

 With the introduction of GDPR to protect people’s data, the enforcement authorities have become stringent; thereby, it resulted in the whopping fine of $230 million being imposed on British Airways.
 These data breaches do happen all around the world.
 The rules state that business organizations are accountable for any data breach caused by third-party services.
 The business organizations cannot wash their hands off by saying that a third-party vendor was responsible for the act.
 The business entities are responsible for the actions of the third-party vendors, as well.
 The example of British Airways is the ideal one where the airline company had to pay up for the fault of one of its service providers.
 Hence, it is the primary responsibility of the business organization to ensure screening of the third-party service providers to guarantee against any data breach.